-There are three the most important factors at chess that every player needs to take into account.
-These are material, space and time.
+There are three most important factors in chess that every player needs to take into account.
+These are material, space, and time.
 Most chess players know what the material is: pieces and pawns.
 Each of the pieces has a relative pawn value that can be assigned to it.
 For example, a minor piece is equal to 3 pawns, while a pawn is equal to roughly 3 tempos.
 That means if you sacrifice a pawn without any material gain, you better get at least three tempos ahead.

-Next we will describe the importance of each of the chess pieces from the opening perspective according to Dr. Siegbert Tarrasch.
+Next, we will describe the importance of each of the chess pieces from the opening perspective according to Dr. Siegbert Tarrasch.

 The King is the most important chess piece on the board.
 We all know that if it gets checkmated the game is over.
 In the opening stage of the game, after the central pawns d and e move forward, the king becomes somewhat vulnerable at the center of the board.